 Rotary Foundation Scholarship

 While at Boston, Rebecca worked as an intern for a cable television company, which gave her a good overview of licensing, billing and operations.
 She agreed to research the UK market for them, as they were keen to evaluate its potential.
-She started immediately on her return in 1983 but it soon became apparent that the infrastructure was not developed enough.
-She then got a job with Select TV, a cable television company owned by Robert Maxwell, and she was based in the Pergamon Press building.
-Staff conditions were primitive.
-However, it was an instructive experience: she learned a lot about management style; vision was lacking and people were more worried about getting things wrong than doing things well.
-Concerned that this was a career cul-de-sac she moved to Spicer and Pegler, a chartered accountancy firm, where she joined their management consultancy activity.
+She started immediately on her return in 1983 but it soon became apparent that the infrastructure was not developed enough and terrestrial TV was too dominant.
+However, she got a job with Select TV, a cable television company owned by Robert Maxwell, and she was based in the Pergamon Press building.
+It was an instructive experience: she learned the importance of management by inspiration rather than intimidation, having vision and enabling people to succeed rather than just getting things done.
+Concerned that this was a career cul-de-sac she moved to Spicer and Pegler, a chartered accountancy firm, where she joined their management consultancy arm.
 She worked on all sorts of projects, primarily relating to financial services, and this very varied experience gave her the confidence to know she could succeed in different environments provided her objectives were clear and she had some degree of support.

 A conversation with her mother made her consider a more structured career path and she decided on sales.
 Having successfully applied to both IBM and Mars she opted for IBM – on the basis of their reputation and her interest in computers.
 She started in 1988 as one of the very first people to sell services in IBM.
 There was then no specialised training course so she had to complete the product-based graduate programme.
 Although she passed the exam, she did not fit the IBM sales profile and was told she would not do well.
 Piqued, she became an extremely successful sales rep at IBM.

 Rebecca married in 1991 and shortly afterwards started a family.
 IBM gave her accounts to look after in the South West so that she could be with her husband who was based in Taunton.
-After she had her first child, they offered her a temporary role leading the UK division of a new global initiative to train people formally in project management and other services-related expertise.
-She started in 1992, reporting to the Board and realised immediately that this was a major internal change management programme, would take far longer than the three months anticipated, and would have to involve HR.
+After she had her first child, they offered her a temporary role leading the UK division of a new global initiative to create a series of “professions” across IBM.
+She started in 1992, reporting to the Board and they realised pretty soon that this was a major internal change management programme, would take far longer than the three months anticipated, and would have to involve HR.
 So in 1992 Rebecca moved to HR as skills and professions leader at IBM.

 In the US with IBM